 RTTC Announces Winners of “What Rural Means to You” Image Contest

-At the RTTC Virtual Launch Event last year, we hosted an image contest to celebrate the beauty and diversity of rural America.
+At the RTTC Virtual Launch Event last year, we hosted an image contest to celebrate the beauty of rural America.

 Congratulations to Gloria Burnett of Anchorage, Alaska for taking first place!